 As Christians, we need to approach society with humility, acknowledging the ways in which our responses have and do fall short (Rom 3:9-12).
 We need, however, to remember the universal need for God’s redemptive work and remain confident in the truth the gospel offers to the world.
 The salvation of the world does not rely on our ability to fashion the perfectly persuasive words, praise God!
 By immersing ourselves in the biblical stories, we can remain hope-filled, trusting that in the fullness of time, God will redeem all things to himself (Phil 3:12-21).

-Faith & Politics in the Life of Moses - Lesson 6: Last WordsPreston Manning, Senior FellowArticle Marketplace Institute
+Leadership Lessons from the Public Life of Jesus - Lesson 7Preston Manning, Senior FellowArticle Marketplace Institute

 Article Series: Leadership Lessons from the Public Life of JesusPreston Manning, Senior FellowArticle Marketplace Institute

 Book Review of The Gospel in a Pluralist SocietyGillian ChuArticle Marketplace Institute